 In 1885 Ellis, contemplating retirement, bought a lovely oak-studded property in the agricultural district of Sunol.
 Here, between 1885 and 1890, he built Elliston, a stately 17-room, three-story, neo-Romanesque mansion featuring graceful stone arches and 32-inch-thick walls of blue sandstone quarried in nearby Niles Canyon.
 Carved in the stone near the roof, is Henry’s personal monogram which includes his initials, HHE, a rope, and an anchor.
-Celebrities of the day visited Elliston, including Prince Kuhio and Princess Elizabeth of Hawaii during their round the world tour to visit Queen Victoria in 1898.
+Celebrities of the day visited Elliston included: Prince Kuhio and Princess Elizabeth of Hawaii during their round the world tour to visit Queen Victoria in 1898.

-In 1890, Ellis planted three acres of vineyard on his Estate, and it is known that wine was produced here.
+In 1890, Ellis planted three acres of vineyards on his Estate, and it is known that wine was produced here.
 This acreage was included when the Sunol Viticulture District was named in the 1898 report to the State Board of Viticulture to consist of 14 vineyards totaling 148.5 acres and total cooperage of 25,000 gallons.